Strong Customer Authentication (SCA) in Pipedrive

 A: Recurring payments do not need to be verified every time, no matter if the amount is the same or if it varies.
 Only the first payment – when setting up the regular payments – will require SCA to verify your identity and confirm the payments.
 You should also have an agreement between you and the retailer that specifies the reason for the payment and the payment amount (or an estimate when the precise amount is not known).

-A: It is up to the Issuer bank to decide whether to take advantage of the exemptions that PSD2 allows, e.g. offering Cardholders to build a ‘whitelist’ of trusted retailers where you do not always have to authenticate yourself.
-They might also decide to add individual rules around what retailers or products and services qualify for a ‘whitelist’ or if only payments below a certain threshold do not require additional authentication at whitelisted retailers.
+A: It is up to the Issuer bank to decide whether to take advantage of the exemptions that PSD2 allows, e.g., offering cardholders to build an "allow-list" of trusted retailers where you do not always have to authenticate yourself.
+They might also decide to add individual rules around what retailers or products and services qualify for an "allow-list" or if only payments below a certain threshold do not require additional authentication at allow-list retailers.

 Q: My phone doesn’t have a fingerprint scanner, but does have a front camera.
 How can I verify my identity during mobile or contactless in-store payments?